 - Wearing a face mask.
 Except for while you are being treated, you will be asked to wear a face mask or covering while in your orthodontist’s office.

 - Protective gear for office staff and orthodontists.
-In addition to surgical face masks, your orthodontist and their staff will wear correct personal protective equipment (PPE) during in-person appointments.
+In addition to surgical face masks, your orthodontist and their staff will wear the correct personal protective equipment (PPE) during in-person appointments.

 - Attending your appointment alone.
 Plan to attend your appointment alone, as fewer people in the office is always better.
 Exceptions are made for children and people who require assistance.
 If the patient needs a parent or caregiver, that person will also be subject to all screening questions/measures.